 Method 3: Heat It Up

 I don’t necessarily recommend this last option, but desperate times call for desperate measures.
-If you have no flour leftover and you want to thicken up your cookie dough, you can always try to heat it and dry it out.
+If you have no flour left and you want to thicken up your cookie dough, you can always try to heat it and dry it out.

 This is a risky method, but it can work.
 You just have to pay extra close attention to the cookie dough.